 - Consider malaria chemoprophylaxis if itinerary includes port stops in malaria-endemic areas.

-- Consider motion sickness medications for self-treatment (see Chapter 2, Motion Sickness).
+- Consider motion sickness medications for self-treatment (see Motion Sickness in this chapter).

 PRECAUTIONS FOR CRUISE SHIP TRAVELERS

 - Evaluate the type and length of the planned cruise in the context of personal health requirements.